-This Easy Chicken Broccoli Alfredo Soup is a one-pot meal perfect for a cold winter night.
+This Creamy Chicken Tortellini Soup with Alfredo is a one-pot meal perfect for a cold winter night.
 It’s packed with tender broccoli, a parmesan-laced cream sauce, seared chicken, and cheesy tortellini.
 Creamy and comforting!
-I’ve come to the realization that with the obscene quantity of soups coming out of the woodworks this winter, I should just rename Cooking for Keeps, to Soup for Keeps, or something of that nature.
-I’m still working on a suitable name.

 Every week I find myself gravitating towards a new way to keep me warm, and every week, without fail, that way is a steaming bowl of soup.
 We’ve had Creamy Potato Soup, Minestrone with Chicken Meatballs, and Creamy Corn and Sweet Potato Chowder showcased here in recent weeks.
 Cheater Wonton Soup is coming soon, and it’s a keeper for sure.
 In addition to those, I’ve also had a steady lunch of store-bought ramen noodles packed with frozen stir-fry veggies and fresh spinach – my go-to sort-of-healthy cheater lunch in cooler months.

-Today, my two favorite comfort foods – fettuccine Alfredo and soup – meet in the middle for an Easy Chicken Broccoli Alfredo Soup worthy of any cold winter day.
+Today, my two favorite comfort foods – fettuccine Alfredo and soup – meet in the middle for a Creamy Chicken Tortellini Soup with Alfredo worthy of any cold winter day.

 When I say I love soups of all kinds, I’m not fabricating.
 However, I do have a soft spot in my heart for something that errs on the creamy side.
 Especially when it involves hints of parmesan cheese, broccoli (my favorite veggie!), and cheese tortellini.
 I’ve always had this weird affection for Alfredo sauce.